-Michael Zenke’s MMO Blogipelago map [via Tobold], based on the famous xkcd map of online communities, inspired me to create a map for World of Warcraft (WoW) online communities.
-Click on the map for a larger image with links:
+Michael Zenke's MMO Blogipelago map [via Tobold], based on the famous xkcd map of online communities, inspired me to create a map for World of Warcraft (WoW) online communities:

-This article explains the logic behind the map.
+The article below explains the logic behind the map.

 The map shows internet-based communities whose primary interest is the game World of Warcraft.